stratostg2/stratostg2.github.io/README.md

 ### Files for sections

-* index.qmd = initial data analysis aims, key principle, framework, and STRATOS
+* index.qmd = main page
 * members.qmd = members and bios
-* papers.qmd = papers of TG3 and collaborations with TG3 members related to IDA or data quality
+* papers.qmd = papers of TG2 and guidance publications endorsed by TG2
-* activities.qmd = active and closed projects (systematical review, IDA cross sectional studies, IDA longitudinal studies
+* activities.qmd = active and closed projects
-* resources.qmd = R implementations (bacteremia IDA report, SHARE IDA report)
+* resources.qmd = R implementations
-* glossary.qmd = gloassary of terms related to IDA
+* glossary.qmd = gloassary of terms related to TG2

 ### Assets
 Website links to: